Textus Roffensis: Contents

 The second part of Textus Roffensis is just over 100 pages long.
 It consists of the cartulary for Rochester Cathedral, in Latin.
-However, its final entry (222r–v) is in English, listing the number of masses to be recited for those institutions in England and Normandy which were in confraternity with Rochester.
+Its final entry (222r–v) is in English, listing the number of masses to be recited for those institutions in England and Normandy which were in confraternity with Rochester.

 Name

 A textus was a book with a decorated cover suitable to be kept in the church by the high altar.
 The term does not mean a text concerning Rochester Cathedral.
 A liber was a less decorated book, suitable only for the cloister.
 It is rare that a secular book is a textus, and the name given to the Textus Roffensis by the cathedral is considered indicative of the book's importance during the Middle Ages.

 The Textus Roffensis Scribe

 The unknown scribe was remarkable for his knowledge of old forms of English, and was able to transcribe accurately from a range of original manuscripts written in Anglo-Saxon dialects, including the local Kentish used for the laws of the kings of Kent.
-Two or more generations after the Norman Conquest, this was distinctly unusual.
+Two or more generations after the Norman Conquest of 1066, this was distinctly unusual.
 Few of his records were contemporary and, to read the Laws of Aethelberht, he was looking back at an obsolete dialect of early Anglo-Saxon English, some 500 years old.

 He followed standard practice of distinguishing between written English and written Latin.
 The overall aspect is Protogothic with, for example, narrow letter-forms and forked tops to ascenders.
-However, he used a modified Insular Minuscule for the English and a modified Caroline Minuscule for the Latin.
+He used a modified Insular Minuscule for the English and a modified Caroline Minuscule for the Latin.
 This was standard practice in the years around 1000, but proficiency in writing Insular Minuscule was in terminal decline by the time of the Textus Roffensis.